Health Topics

 Asthma can be frightening, but a pediatric asthma action plan will help keep your kid safe.

 About one in 10 children has asthma, making it one of the most common chronic diseases of childhood.
-Asthma can be scary but identifying symptoms and treating it promptly can give parents the skills and a lot of confidence to do the right thing.
+Asthma can be scary but identifying symptoms and treating it promptly with an asthma action plan can give parents the skills and a lot of confidence to do the right thing.

 The complexity of symptoms and treatments has led the National Asthma Education and Prevention Program to recommend that all patients receive an individualized written or electronic asthma action plan.
 The plan is a key tool to help parents or caregivers take action in accordance with prearranged guidance.
 Simply put, the greatest benefit is having your doctor teach you the skills required to monitor your child’s condition.
-Whether this is through tracking peak flows or through observation of symptoms, adoption of an asthma action plan has been shown to decrease hospitalizations, emergency department visits and asthma-related healthcare costs, while increasing correct use of medications and a sense of asthma control.
+Whether this is through tracking peak flows or through observation of symptoms, adoption of an action plan has been shown to decrease hospitalizations, emergency department visits and asthma-related health care costs, while increasing correct use of medications and a sense of asthma control.

 Asthma action plans may vary but a good one should include an organized approach to aid in self-management.
 Most are designed like stoplights with green, yellow and red zones.